ls-saurabh/Lschat/README.md

 # lschat
- It is a chatting app.
+ It is a chatting app where multiple people can chat with each other and every single chat will deliver to random user.